jaspector

 Contact office for hours

-Typical inspection sequence: New Jersey UCC inspection sequence: footing/foundation, underfloor MEP, slab, framing, rough trades, insulation, drywall, finals (including Fire Official inspection), and final building inspection.
+Typical sequence: New Jersey UCC inspection sequence: footing/foundation, underfloor MEP, slab, framing, rough trades, insulation, drywall, finals (including Fire Official inspection), and final building inspection.

-Do I need a building permit in Holland Township, NJ?
+01 Do I need a building permit in Holland Township, NJ?

 Zoning permit required BEFORE construction permit for: change of use, new residence, any increase in height or square footage, garages, barns, sheds of any size, decks, gazebos, additions, pools (including seasonal blow-up pools exceeding 4 feet), hot tubs, permanent standby generators, signs, driveways, and Certificate of Continued Occupancy.

-How much does a building permit cost in Holland Township, NJ?
+02 How much does a building permit cost in Holland Township, NJ?

+Building permit fees in Holland Township, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75.
 Fees are calculated as: Zoning Permit: $75 for most projects; $25 for above-ground pools and sheds under 150 sq ft.
 Continued Certificate of Occupancy (CCO): $75.
 Second inspection fee (if required): $75.
 Construction permit fees paid at N.J.
 Bureau of Code Enforcement..
 Plan check fee: Contact N.J.
 Bureau of Code Enforcement.

-How do I apply for a building permit in Holland Township, NJ?
+03 How do I apply for a building permit in Holland Township, NJ?

-1. Contact Zoning Officer and obtain Zoning Permit FIRST (zoning permits issued by appointment only).
+To apply for a building permit in Holland Township, NJ, follow these steps: 1.
+Contact Zoning Officer and obtain Zoning Permit FIRST (zoning permits issued by appointment only).
 2. Prepare Zoning Permit application documents: survey of property (showing septic, well, setback lines), three sets of plans/sketches, certification of taxes paid, check ($75 for most projects; $25 for above-ground pools and sheds under 150 sq ft), variance approvals if applicable, and Highlands Council exemption letter if property is in Highlands Preservation Area.
 3. Obtain approved Zoning Permit from Zoning Officer.
 4. Prepare Construction Permit application: Zoning permit (REQUIRED), Hunterdon County Board of Health Construction Referral Form, survey, sealed plans, and building jacket with completed permits.
 5. Submit construction permit application and pay fees at: N.J.
 Bureau of Code Enforcement, 171 Route 173, Suite 107, Asbury, NJ 08802.
 6. Schedule inspections through SDL Portal (effective August 15, 2025).
 7. Complete required inspections and obtain final Certificate of Occupancy or Certificate of Approval.

-How long does it take to get a building permit in Holland Township, NJ?
+04 How long does it take to get a building permit in Holland Township, NJ?

-What work is exempt from building permits in Holland Township, NJ?
+05 What work is exempt from building permits in Holland Township, NJ?

-How do I schedule a building inspection in Holland Township, NJ?
+06 How do I schedule a building inspection in Holland Township, NJ?

-Inspections can be scheduled via: SDL Portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Holland Township, NJ via: SDL Portal.
 Inspection requests effective August 15, 2025 through SDL Portal..

-Other cities in Hunterdon County
+Other jurisdictions in Hunterdon County.

-View all Hunterdon County jurisdictions →
+All Hunterdon County jurisdictions →